DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Times played** _(files only)_

 A statistics counter that tracks how many times you have played the game.
 You normally don't need to touch this, but if you want to, the possibility is there.

+**Play time** _(files only)_

+A statistics counter that tracks how many seconds you have played the game.
+You normally don't need to touch this, but if you want to, the possibility is there.

 **Controller**